ratfink417/PAM_Dialogue/README.md

 #To Do

-1:create the dialog interface with the conversation function

-2:add links to module writing guides
+1:add links to module writing guides

-3:newpam example never passes PAM_SUCCESS

-4:create a debug branch of the code
+2:create a debug branch

-5:write a configure script that installs libpam and essentials if needed
+3:write a configure script that installs libpam and essentials if needed